gleam-lang/example-todomvc/README.md

 - A HTTP server
 - Routing
 - CRUD
-- Use of a PostgreSQL database
+- Use of a SQLite database
 - HTML templates
 - Form parsing
 - Signed cookie based authentication